Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

-The great combination of Venice, Florence, Rome in an Italy cruise package is easier to book than you may think.
-You’ll start your journey in Venice, where you can explore the city’s famous canals and stunning architecture.
+The combination of Venice, Florence, and Rome in an Italy cruise package is easier to book than you think.
+Start your journey in Venice, where you can explore the city’s famous canals and stunning architecture.
 Then it’s off to Florence by train, where you can admire Renaissance masterpieces such as Michelangelo’s David or experience the Tuscan countryside.
-Finally, you’ll end your trip in ancient Rome, taking in all the iconic sights like the Colosseum and the Vatican.
+Finally, you’ll end your trip to ancient Rome, taking in all the iconic sights like the Colosseum and the Vatican.

 Easy to book yourself for complete control over your Italy cruise package

-Our Italy cruise package suggestion for a sightseeing tour of Italy in Venice, Florence and Rome is completely customizable.
-You can even reverse the package if you want to see Rome, Florence and then Venice before cruising from Venice.
+Our Italy cruise package suggestion for a sightseeing tour of Italy in Venice, Florence, and Rome is entirely customizable.
+You can even reverse the package if you want to see Rome, Florence, and then Venice before cruising from Venice.

-Start booking your Italy cruise package with finding first your dream cruise, then a flight to fit your travel dates.
+Start booking your Italy cruise package by finding your dream cruise, then a flight to fit your travel dates.
 Book directly with the airline and the cruise line of your choice for complete control over your booking.

 We have travelled extensively in all 3 cities in Italy and cruised the Mediterrenean with various cruise lines.
-Our offer expert advise and detailed itineraries give suggestions on what to see and do in each city, how to get there, where to stay and what to think of before you plan your cruise vacation.
+We offer expert advise and detailed itineraries giving suggestions on what to see and do in each city, how to get there, where to stay and what to think of before you plan your cruise vacation.

-If you are visiting Italy for the first time, or even a returning customer, we recommend at least 2 days in each destination, and ideally 4 days in Rome if time and budget allow.
-This means that you will have at least 2 days and evenings to really explore and experience the best each of these exciting cities have to offer.
-You’ll have time for a walking tour, or if you prefer some small group tours to world famous sights, or even optional excursions to see the surrounding countryside.
+If you are visiting Italy for the first time, or even a returning customer, we recommend at least two days in each destination, and ideally four days in Rome if time and budget allow.
+You will have at least two days and evenings to explore and experience the best of these exciting cities.
+You’ll have time for a walking tour, or if you prefer some small group tours to world-famous sights, or even optional excursions to see the surrounding countryside.

-If you love history and want indepth tours of famous monuments then we recommend local guides.
-Or for the lowest price you can do things by yourself at your own pace.
-For examples using local buses where you hop aboard to visit must-see sights.
-Buy yourself a great guide book before you travel so you don’t miss anything.
+If you love history and want in-depth tours of famous monuments, we recommend you use a guide’s services.
+Or, to keep the cost down, you can do things yourself at your own pace.
+For example, use local buses where you hop aboard to visit must-see sights and buy yourself an excellent guidebook before you travel, so you don’t miss anything.

 Start your Italy cruise package in Venice

-For your outbound flight, book a flight from your nearest international airport into Venice, Italy.
-For your inbound flight (your journey home again) book a flight from the final destination city of your cruise back to your nearest international airport.
+Book a flight from your nearest international airport to Venice, Italy, for your outbound flight.
+For your inbound flight (your journey home again), book a flight from the final destination city of your cruise back to your nearest international airport.

 Outbound: New York to Venice VCE